Lewis Gold Property, Nevada

 Nevada is the world's third largest gold-producing region after South Africa and Australia, accounting for 85% of US production.
 Most of the state's gold and silver comes from the prolific Carlin Trend and the parallel Battle Mountain Cortez-Eureka Trends.
 The Lewis Property is strategically located within the Battle Mountain Trend, which hosts a range of mineral deposit types including high-grade vein-hosted gold deposits, large gold-copper porphyry systems with associated peripheral gold-silver skarns, and sedimentary-rock-hosted disseminated gold deposits.

 The Lewis Property is directly contiguous with the Phoenix Mine placed into production by owner Newmont Mining in late 2006.
-This newly expanded open-pit mine is scheduled to produce between 300,000 and 350,000 ounces of gold (with by-product copper) over at least a 15-year mine life.
+This open-pit mine lies outside of the Lewis property.
+The Phoenix Mine produced 211,000 ounces of gold and 46 million pounds of copper in 2014 (Newmont 2014 Annual Report and Form 10-K).
 Previous operators at Lewis focused their exploration efforts on the Virgin Zone, a major structural-stratigraphic corridor which hosts the mineralization at Newmont's adjacent Phoenix Mine.
 Their programs confirmed that the Virgin Zone extends onto the Lewis Property within a similar geological environment, for up to 4.5 km of potential strike length, of which only a small portion has been drill-tested to date.
 Madison has also drill-tested the adjacent sub-parallel Copper Canyon-Buena Vista Structural Zone and a series of structural splays associated with the Virgin Zone.

 After securing an option to earn 60% of the Lewis Property in 2002 (since earned), Madison Minerals traced the extension of the Virgin Zone north from the Newmont boundary onto the Lewis Property for at least 4.5 kilometers, of which only a small portion has been drill-tested to date.
 Madison's drilling has also tested a series of associated structural splays, one of which returned bonanza grades of 17.5 g/t gold and 48.1 g/t silver over 32 meters at its intersection with the Virgin Zone.